 - Dedicated hosting – this hosting solution is the most advanced option where a whole physical server belongs to a single person.
 A private server means that all its resources belong to you exclusively.
 However, so does server management, its security, and everything else related.
 If you're looking for a corporation level of hosting, here's a list of best dedicated hosting providers to check out.

 - Cloud hosting – similar to VPS hosting, cloud hosting also provides you with dedicated resources and more power than shared hosting would.
 The only difference is that your site is hosted in a cloud environment – an advanced technology that deploys numerous physical and virtual machines.
 This type of hosting will be best for medium-sized projects.
-If you're curious to discover some of the best cloud hosting providers, here are our recommendations.
+If you're curious learn more about cloud hosting, read our article about best cloud hosting providers.

 Best hosting for specific web development needs